moccajoghurt/MemWars/AttackServices/SystemProcessInjectionAttack/README.md

-In the system process lsass.exe shellcode is written, which contains the functions [ReadProcessMemory](https://msdn.microsoft.com/de-de/library/windows/desktop/ms680553%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) and [WriteProcessMemory](https://msdn.microsoft.com/de-de/library/windows/desktop/ms681674(v=vs.85).aspx) on any process.
+In the system process lsass.exe shellcode is written, which contains the functions [ReadProcessMemory](https://msdn.microsoft.com/de-de/library/windows/desktop/ms680553%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) and [WriteProcessMemory](https://msdn.microsoft.com/de-de/library/windows/desktop/ms681674(v=vs.85).aspx).
 This bypasses the anti-cheat method, which uses ObRegisterCallbacks to prohibit the authorization of HANDLE operations, since lsass.exe cannot get permissions revoked without this leading to system instabilities.